OBAMA PRESIDENCY & THE 113TH CONGRESS:

 Remarks of President Barack Obama

+And that’s what drives me every single day.
 Thanks, and have a great weekend.